material-components/material-components-ios/contributing/releasing.md

 - Do not break Google.
 - Cut a release early in the working calendar week.
 - Land a release at least once every calendar week.
+- ✨Share something new with the team while you're waiting for tests to pass.

 If something is stopping the release engineer from achieving any of the above goals, the culprit code should be removed immediately from the release.